alfi0120/Superstore-Sales-Dashboard/README.md

 - [Analysis](#Analysis)

 ## Introduction
+This visualization project aimed to visualize and analyze insights into fictitious superstore sales for 4 years between 2014-2017.
+Business Questions:
+- What are the KPIs?
+- What are the total sales earned by the states and regions?
+- What is the company's performance trend monthly by each year?
+- Which category generates the most sales and profit?
+- Which sub-categories product has the best selling record?
+- Which segment is bringing in the most profit?
+- Which ship mode is the most preferred among customers?

 ## Data Source
 The dataset for this task was obtained by [Tableau](https://community.tableau.com/s/question/0D54T00000CWeX8SAL/sample-superstore-sales-excelxls)

 ## Data Visualization
+The dashboard created below provides an interactive view of sales, profit, and quantity data of selected regions by each year which allows users to explore the data.
 Here is the dashboard I have created using [Tableau](https://public.tableau.com/app/profile/nur.alfi.laily/viz/SuperstoreSales_17036535860750/DashboardV22):
 | Sales |
 | ----------- |